alisa17/server/documentation.md

 | ------ | -------- | ----- | ------- |
 | POST    | `/v1/entries/fluke` | Increment/decrement number of flukes (likes) | object with fluke data |

-This post request first checks if the entry has already been fluked (liked) by the current user: if so, the image is unfluked.
-If not, the image is fluked (unfluked).
+This post request first checks if the entry has already been fluked (liked) by the current user: if so, the image is unfluked (unliked).
+If not, the image is fluked (liked).
 The submission is an object containing the entry id & user id, e.g.:

     {